snabbco/snabb/src/doc/testing.md

-# Testing Snabb Switch
+# Testing Snabb

 ## Running the Test Suite with Docker

-The easiest way to setup a Snabb Switch test environment is to use a Docker image that already contains everything needed, such as `eugeneia/snabb-nfv-test`:
+The easiest way to setup a Snabb test environment is to use a Docker image that already contains everything needed, such as `eugeneia/snabb-nfv-test`: